-Having successfully completed this programme you will be able to:
+On successful completion of this programme you will be able to:

 - C1.
 Collect and critically evaluate qualitative and quantitative information - C2.
 Communicate ideas and arguments fluently and effectively in a variety of written and spoken formats - C3.
 Work effectively as an individual or in groups and recognise problems associated with group working - C4.
 Use library and other resources effectively, and apply bibliographical skills